By Yulia Yakovleva, translated by Ruth Ahmedzai Kemp

 Now Shura must do everything he can to cling on to his memories, and to escape…

-The Raven’s Children was one of four winning titles in the 2017 round of Book Trust’s In Other Words project to promote children’s literature in translation.
+The Raven’s Children by Yulia Yakovleva was one of four honour titles in the 2017 round of Book Trust’s In Other Words project to promote children’s literature in translation.
+It was a great privilege for me to translate it from Russian for Puffin and it’s a delight to see it out now with Lauren O’Hara’s marvellous cover illustration.

 * Interview with Yulia Yakovleva about The Leningrad Tales series (The Raven’s Children is the first in this five-part series) at Papmambook